NOAA-OWP/SoilFreezeThaw/INSTALL.md

 </pre>

 ## Pseudo framework mode example
-The example runs SFT coupled with Conceptual Funational Equivalent [CFE](https://github.com/NOAA-OWP/cfe/), Soil Moisture Profiles [SMP]( https://github.com/NOAA-OWP/SoilMoistureProfiles), potential evapotranspiration model [PET](https://github.com/NOAA-OWP/evapotranspiration) for about 3 years using Laramie, WY forcing data.
+The pseudo framework example runs SFT coupled with Conceptual Funational Equivalent [CFE](https://github.com/NOAA-OWP/cfe/), Soil Moisture Profiles [SMP]( https://github.com/NOAA-OWP/SoilMoistureProfiles), and potential evapotranspiration model [PET](https://github.com/NOAA-OWP/evapotranspiration) for about 3 years using Laramie, WY [forcing data](https://github.com/NOAA-OWP/SoilFreezeThaw/tree/master/forcings).

 The simulated ice_fraction is compared with the existing `golden test` ice_fraction using Schaake runoff scheme.
 If the test is successful, the user should be able to see `Test passed?
 Yes`.
 **Notation:*** PFRAMEWORK denotes pseudo-framework
 ### Build
 All these steps should happen inside the SoilFreezeThaw directory.